-Diablo II’s five unique classes (amazon, barbarian, necromancer, paladin, and sorceress) broadened the core archetypes of the previous game, and the customizable skill trees made these classes feel markedly different from one another.
-New mechanics – sockets, gems, dual wielding, hirelings, and more—rounded out the series’ renowned feeling of constant progression, and of developing your hero to your specifications.
-Updates to Battle.net also made it easier than ever for you to party up, engage in thrilling duels, and hunt down valuable artifacts while adventuring online.
+Diablo II’s five unique classes (Amazon, Barbarian, Necromancer, Paladin, and Sorceress) broadened the core archetypes of the previous game, and the customizable skill trees made these classes feel unique.
+New mechanics—socketed items, gems, dual wielding, hirelings, and more—rounded out the series’ feeling of constant progression, and of developing your hero to your specifications.
+Updates to Battle.net made it easier than ever for you to party up, engage in thrilling duels, hunt down valuable artifacts, and compete for a spot on the ladder—all while adventuring online.

-In Diablo II: Lord of Destruction, you hunted down Baal, one of the Prime Evils and the brother of Diablo, as he ravaged the Barbarians of Arreat in search of the Worldstone, a priceless relic tied into the fabric of the world of Sanctuary.
-Lord of Destruction also added two new classes to Diablo II’s roster: the druid, a versatile master of shape-shifting, summoning, and elemental magic; and the assassin, a practitioner of mental disciplines, skilled in the use of traps and deadly martial arts.
+In Diablo II: Lord of Destruction®, you hunted down Baal, the last of the Prime Evils, as he ravaged the Barbarians of Arreat in search of the Worldstone, a priceless relic tied into the fabric of the world of Sanctuary.
+Lord of Destruction also added two new classes to Diablo II’s roster: the Druid, a versatile master of shape-shifting, summoning, and elemental magic; and the Assassin, a practitioner of mental disciplines, skilled in the use of traps and deadly martial arts.

-Further depth was added to Diablo II’s already prodigious item list with rune words, charms, jewels, and new item properties like “ethereal”; and changes to the game allowed for hirelings to level up and equip items, laying the groundwork for Diablo III’s followers.
+Diablo II’s already prodigious item list expanded with rune words, charms, jewels, and new item properties like “ethereal.”
+Changes to the game allowed hirelings to level up and equip items, laying the groundwork for Diablo III’s followers.